Here’s another preview checking in on Lily as she prepares to leave Graylands and finds her first obstacle….

 Stepping into the vestibule between cars, Lily admitted to herself he seemed like a nice and courteous young man.
 But she doubted he’d be as gracious had he known he was sharing seats with a demon.

-And again, if you haven’t already, check out the first volume of the Graylands saga:
+If you haven’t already, check out the first volume of the Graylands saga:

 The Ghost Princess